Disorders of the Urogenital

 and Reproductive Tracts

-Antibiotics are used to treat urogenital infections, but recurrences are common.
-Antibiotics inhibit or kill the bacteria that cause these infections, but and they do not prevent recurrence of infection since they do not restore protective Lactobacillus.
-To address this unmet medical need, Osel developed a proprietary Live Biotherapeutic Product (LBP), called LACTIN-V that contains the protective vaginal strain Lactobacillus crispatus CTV-05.
+Antibiotics are used to treat BV and UTI, but recurrences are common.
+Antibiotics inhibit or kill the bacteria that cause these conditions, but and they do not prevent recurrence since they do not restore protective Lactobacillus.
+To address this unmet medical need, Osel developed a proprietary Live Biotherapeutic Product (LBP), called LACTIN-V that contains the protective vaginal strain, Lactobacillus crispatus CTV-05.
 L. crispatus CTV-05 produces lactic acid and hydrogen peroxide, adheres to vaginal epithelial cells, and antagonizes bacteria associated with BV and uropathogenic E. coli, which is responsible for most UTIs.
+LACTIN-V has also been shown to reduce preterm birth.

 Bacterial Vaginosis

-Bacterial vaginosis (BV) is a common condition in women that accounts for up to 25% of visits to gynecologic clinics in the U.S. and afflicts over 16 million women every year worldwide.
+Bacterial vaginosis (BV) is a common ecological disturbance or dysbiosis of the vaginal microbiome that accounts for up to 25% of visits to gynecologic clinics in the U.S. and afflicts over 16 million women every year worldwide.
 The estimated annual global economic burden of treating symptomatic BV is US $4.8M.
 The US economic burden of BV is nearly tripled when including costs of BV-associated preterm births and human immunodeficiency virus cases.
-BV is characterized as an ecological disorder or dysbiosis of the vaginal microbiome.
 In BV, certain Lactobacillus species, particularly hydrogen peroxide-producing strains, are depleted and replaced with largely anaerobic organisms that can cause an unpleasant “fishy” odor, a burning or itching sensation, abnormal vaginal discharge, and underlying inflammation.
 BV is a risk factor for pre-term labor, post-caesarean section infections, and sexually transmitted infections, including HIV.
-BV is treated with oral or topical antibiotics to kill BV-associated bacteria, but up to 75% of women can experience recurrent infections, in part because dysbiosis can persist in many women following antibiotic treatment.
+BV is treated with oral or topical antibiotics to kill BV-associated bacteria, but up to 75% of women can experience recurrent infections, in part because Lactobacillus are not restored and dysbiosis can persist.
 Currently there are no approved therapies available to prevent BV recurrence other than prophylactic antibiotics.
+LACTIN-V restores the vaginal microbiota with a protective L. crispatus strain to prevent BV recurrence.

 Recurrent Urinary Tract Infection